What's Hot

 kelly ware

-Kelly Ware shot this great buck the year after his aunt passed.
-It had special meaning since she had told him before her passing that she’d be with him when he got this big deer.
+Kelly Ware shot this great buck the year after his aunt passed It had special meaning since she had told him before her passing that shed be with him when he got this big deer

 He started scanning his surroundings looking for signs of deer movement.
 About 30 minutes after climbing into the stand, he spotted a deer.
 It moved through the cover and after a few seconds, Ware could tell exactly what deer it was—the giant.